apache/incubator-retired-gearpump-site/docs/0.3/internal.md

 Figure: Message Loss Detection

 We use the flow control message AckRequest and Ack to detect message loss.
 The target task will count how many messages has been received since last AckRequest, and ack the count back to source task.
 The source task will check the count and find message loss.
-This is just an illustration, the real case is more difficulty, we need to handle zombine tasks, and in-the-fly stale messages.
+This is just an illustration, the real case is more difficulty, we need to handle zombie tasks, and in-the-fly stale messages.

 ## How Gearpump know what messages to replay?

 In some applications, a message cannot be lost, and must be replayed.
 For example, during the money transfer, the bank will SMS us the verification code.
 If that message is lost, the system must replay it so that money transfer can continue.
-We made the decision to use **source end message storage** and **timestamp based replay**.
+We made the decision to use **source end message storage** and **time stamp based replay**.

 ![](img/replay.png)
 Figure: Replay with Source End Message Store

 Every message is immutable, and tagged with a timestamp.
 We have an assumption that the timestamp is approximately incremental (allow small ratio message disorder).

 We assume the message is coming from a replay-able source, like Kafka queue; otherwise the message will be stored at customizable source end "message store".
 When the source task sends the message downstream, the timestamp and offset of the message is also check-pointed to offset-timestamp storage periodically.
-During recovery, the system will first retrieve the right timestamp and offset from the offset-timestamp storage, then it will replay the message store from that timestamp and offset.
+During recovery, the system will first retrieve the right time stamp and offset from the offset-timestamp storage, then it will replay the message store from that time stamp and offset.
 A Timestamp Filter will filter out old messages in case the message in message store is not strictly time-ordered.

 ## Master High Availability